 This course provides an overview of basic economic concepts and institutions, the nature of economic activity and an analysis of the function of the economic system.
 Students examine how an economy allocates and uses resources, and they evaluate its economic condition.
 Students investigate different markets and the relationships among the markets.
 Students also study the interdependency of global economies.
 Hours: 39 lecture.
+Prerequisite: ENG 095 or ENG 097 with a grade of "C" or better, an acceptable reading diagnostic assessment score or permission of the department head.
 Usually offered in the fall and spring.

-ECO 201 Principles of Microeconomics

-This course provides an overview of basic economic concepts and institutions, the nature of economic activity and an analysis of the function of the economic system.
+ECO 201 Principles of Microeconomics (3 credits) This course provides an overview of basic economic concepts and institutions, the nature of economic activity and an analysis of the function of the economic system.
 Students apply an economic perspective to questions that firms and households must answer before making decisions.
-Students also study the interdependency of global economies.
+Students also study the interdepen-dency of global economies.
 Hours: 39 lecture.
 Usually offered in the fall and spring.

-EDU 101 Introduction to Early Childhood Education

-This course provides a conceptual framework for understanding the role of the early childhood education professional and services in the field of educating children from birth through the age of eight.
+EDU 101 Introduction to Early Childhood Education (4 credits) This course provides a conceptual framework for understanding the role of the early childhood education professional and services in the field of educating children from birth through the age of eight.
 It examines the profession of early childhood education in the context of historical, philosophical and social influences and current trends, issues and practices.
 Hours: 39 lecture and 15 observation.
 Usually offered in the fall and spring.